nikspyratos/toybox/README.md

 ### Design

 - **Application Colours**: Generate matching application colours with [Coolors](https://coolors.co/), and generate Tailwind palettes from those with [UIColors.app](https://uicolors.app/create).
 - **Logo**: Change the contents of [resources/views/vendor/filament-panels/components/logo.blade.php](resources/views/vendor/filament-panels/components/logo.blade.php) to reference your logo image.
+For favicon generation from the logo, [Real Favicon Generator](https://realfavicongenerator.net/) will create all the images as well as all the HTML you need.
 - **Images**: Once you've set up your project, you can delete the default logos & images in `public/images`.

 ---